Frontline (The Bill): Part 1: Shockwave

 The events of Shockwave take place the day after the undercover operation, Armstrong notices Keane tease Stone as he told her to be careful whilst out on patrol.
 As Armstrong tried to get Keane to talk about their interaction, an explosion is heard nearby, turning onto a street to witness a second blast take out a street market.
 As they tended to the casualties, Armstrong called in for assistance.
 During the rescue efforts, Keane found a man masquerading as a doctor who sexually assaulted a woman trapped in a car during the blast.
 Keane was then assaulted during her attempts to arrest the man, leaving Stone determined to track the man down, who also gave false medical advice to a victim who was rushed into the hospital unconscious as a result.
 The relief was left in shock by the events, drawing similarities to the 7/7 attacks 3 years earlier.
 As the day progressed, Armstrong and Keane paired to track down the phony doctor but ended up arguing when Keane pressed for details on Stone's posse.
 Splitting up, they found the man and apprehended him, although Stone arrived to witness him assault Keane once again.
 As they argued about the legality of Stone's actions, Keane accused him of being corrupt and stormed off.
 Whilst patrolling, Keane discovered smoke pouring from a building and started an evacuation.
 As she evacuated, DCI Jack Meadows called her to inform her that SO15 (Counter-Terrorism) revealed the bombs that detonated were fertilizer-based.
-As backup rushed to her aid, Keane came across a man with a suspicious package.
+In the series, as backup rushed to her aid, Keane came across a man with a suspicious package.
 As her colleagues closed in, the bomb detonated, finding Keane seriously injured.
 As Stone battled in vain to save her life, her devastated colleagues watched on as Keane succumbed to her injuries.